Alternate title: MY OPINIONS, LET ME SHOW YOU THEM.

 1:07 – ugh, this movie is disgustingly pretty.
 I’m getting kind of a Phantom of the Opera vibe from all the candles.

-And also, while I’m being petty… why is her face on the side, not using the spout as a nose like in the cartoon…
+Why is Mrs Potts’ face on the side, not using the spout as a nose like in the cartoon…

 …but Chip’s nose is still a handle?